-The price at which a purchase or sale is effected is based on the next calculation of net asset value after an order is received and accepted by a Portfolio or its designated agent.
+All shares are purchased and sold at their net asset value without any sales load.
 All redemption requests will be processed and payment with respect thereto will normally be made within seven days after tender.
 The Portfolios typically expect to meet redemption requests by paying out available cash or proceeds from selling portfolio holdings, which may include cash equivalent portfolio holdings.
 Redemption methods also may include redeeming in kind under appropriate circumstances, such as in connection with transactions involving the substitution of shares of one Portfolio (the replacement portfolio) for shares of another Portfolio (the replaced portfolio) held by insurance company separate accounts to fund Contracts.
+The Portfolios reserve the right to suspend or change the terms of purchasing shares.